nismod/energy_demand/docs/documentation.md

   </tr>
 </table>

-*Table 3: Matching sectors from the ECUK dataset and sectors from the Carbon Trust dataset*
+*Table 5: Matching sectors from the ECUK dataset and sectors from the Carbon Trust dataset*

 Yearly load profiles are generated based on averaging measurements for every month and day type (weekend, working day).
 In addition, average peak daily load profiles and the peak day factor is calculated.
-Only the yearly load profile for space heating is generated as explained in Section XY .
-The daily load profiles are derived from gas load profile from the Carbon Trust dataset.
-Data preparation and cleaning was necessary of the raw input files (see XY):
+Only the yearly load profile for space heating is generated based on HDD calculations.

 Data preparation of the raw input files was necessary:

-•	Half-hourly data was converted into hourly data
+*	Half-hourly data was converted into hourly data
-•	Within each sector, only datasets containing at least one full year of monitoring data are used, from which only one full year is selected
+*	Within each sector, only datasets containing at least one full year of monitoring data are used, from which only one full year is selected
-•	Only datasets having not more than one missing measurement point per day are used
+*	Only datasets having not more than one missing measurement point per day are used
-•	The data was cleaned from obviously wrong measurement points (containing very large minus values)
+*	The data was cleaned from obviously wrong measurement points (containing very large minus values)
-•	missing measurement points are interpolated
+*	missing measurement points are interpolated

 **More information**